circleci/circleci-docs/jekyll/_cci2/troubleshooting.md

 As soon as you run a build, you should see the above message to inidicate that it has been dispatched to the scheduler.
 If you do not see the above output or you have a stack trace in the picard-dispatcher container, contact CircleCI support.

-If you run a 2.0 build and do not see a message in the picard-dispatcher log output, it often indicates that the build is getting lost between the dispatcher and the picard dispatcher.
+If you run a 2.0 build and do not see a message in the picard-dispatcher log output, it often indicates that the {% comment %} TODO: Job {% endcomment %}build is getting lost between the dispatcher and the picard dispatcher.
 Stop and restart the CircleCI app to re-establish the connection between the two containers.

 1. Run `sudo docker logs picard-scheduler` .
-The `picard-scheduler` schedules builds and sends them to nomad through a direct connection.
-It does not actually handle queuing of the builds in CircleCI.
+The `picard-scheduler` schedules {% comment %} TODO: Job {% endcomment %}builds and sends them to nomad through a direct connection.
+It does not actually handle queuing of the {% comment %} TODO: Job {% endcomment %} builds in CircleCI.

 1. Check to see if there are any nomad nodes by running the `nomad node-status -allocs` command and viewing the following output: